April 26, 2020| $17

 Participants must study with an active member teacher of NVMTA or pay the non-member fee (as defined in the bylaws).
 Compositions must be in student’s own handwriting or in the form of a computer printout personally produced by the composer.

 There is no restriction on the selection of instruments.
-However, if the composition includes the composer’s instrument, the composer must be one of the performers on recording submitted.
 There are neither age or grade requirements, nor requirements concerning form, style, or length of composition.

 The Jo Lombard Award ($150) will be given by competition judges to one overall outstanding composition.
 Second ($75) and third place ($50) awards may be awarded by judges at their discretion.